Click to listen!

 I loved how the story tied in together.
 You get flashbacks in the point of view of different characters, and although they don’t relate to the main characters in any way, it all ties in beautifully with the main plot of the story.
 Each character has a defined backstory.
 You’re not left asking yourself who they are or what their role is.
 They feel real, especially with the kinds of relationships they have with each other.
 They react in ways that you’d expect to react in those certain situations.

-The book included mystery, romance, a little bit of thrill, and boy was it a rollercoaster of emotions.
+The Keeper of Lost Things included mystery, romance, a little bit of thrill, and boy was it a rollercoaster of emotions.
 It had me smiling, borderline crying, and full out crying when I actually finished it.
 It was wholesome and just a lovely read.
 I loved how the story went full circle, how the ending made it seem like these characters were even more alive.
-Some of the seemingly secondary characters, ended up having a much bigger role in the story than expected.
+Some of the seemingly secondary characters ended up having a much bigger role in the story than expected.

 I also thought the book was a little bit creepy at some points, and I don’t like that about books.
 I read every night before going to bed, so if I’m going to read something that’s going to creep me out in the dark, I’d rather skip over it.
 But although some parts were creepy, it wasn’t scary, and it made sense with the story that came along with it, and the way everything came together in the end, made reading those creepy bits worthwhile.